 I’m an avid reader and I’m always digging into the latest and greatest business books.
 Especially when it comes to people management, I tend to talk in frameworks or concepts I’ve come across over the years.

 I realized how much of a geek I was when I co-hosted a PI webinar over the summer on five management myths and caught myself referencing book after book.
 Since then, I received many requests to publish a list of my favorites.
-So, without further ado, here’s a list of 12 books that have had the biggest impact on the way I manage and lead.
+So, without further ado, here’s a list of the 12 best team management books that have had the biggest impact on the way I manage and lead.

 1. “The Five Dysfunctions of a Team” by Patrick Lencioni